aslansky/bundle-loader/README.md

 # Bundle Loader

-Loads js bundles on demand.
+Loads javascript bundles on demand or on click.

-## What is a bundle

-Multiple js files packaged into one single js file.

-## Dependencies

-jQuery is required
+Bundles are combined files of javascript code you would generate with grunt, gulp or other build tools.

 ## Options